Git

 member.png

-1. billieSmith forks the master repository from groupteamthing.
+1. billieSmith forks the main repository from groupteamthing.

 2. billieSmith clones their forked repository to their working machine.
 This happens on the GitLab website and the fork button is found underneath the name of the project you want to change.